 what salt free alternative foods could I afford?

-how could this new regime be convenient for a busy family?
+how could this new regime be convenient for a busy (tired, grieving, single parent) family?

 Exploration and research

 I have explored what we eat and how our bodies react to food, how our mental state is affected by food, exercise and self-care.
 There is a lot of twisted truths to make you buy certain foods.
 Some brands make out they are healthy but are actually not.
 Instead they are increasing someone else’s pocket whilst destroying the purchaser’s health including weight issues, sleep, brain function, higher risk of disease including cancer.
 Understanding our bodies and what it needs as an individual is crucial to our wellbeing as well as knowing what foods are REALLY good for us, what body movement we enjoy (exercise doesn’t have to be horrible), eating food we love and looking after our mind and body.
 We all deserve to be healthy and happy and we don’t have to give everything up to have this.
 It is just a matter of knowing what we really want and learning how to integrate it into our individual lives.